-The views of a highly eminent QC from top chambers, One Essex Court, have been sought and the counsel’s conclusions are very promising from the perspective of investors.
+The views of a highly eminent KC from top chambers, One Essex Court, have been sought and the counsel’s conclusions are very promising from the perspective of investors.
 Legal causes of action of real substantive merit are available that, if proven, would entitle a reimbursement of losses suffered.

 Teaming up with commercial litigation solicitors, Wallace LLP, a significant amount of work has already been undertaken in exploring and assessing the potential range of claims and compensation available to those WEIF investors.